lava-sh/toml-rs/README.md

 # invalid type: integer `999999999999999999999999` as i128, expected any valid TOML value
 ```

+Note: TOML v1.1.0 allows parsers to support integers and floats beyond `i64`/`f64` limits,
+ so the behavior will be the same as [`tomllib`](https://docs.python.org/3/library/tomllib.html)

 3. Supports serialization (`toml_rs.dumps` and `toml_rs.dump`)

 ```python